filoliveirawv/DevMacro/README.md

 The scripts assume you have `Code/workvivo` in your home directory.
 If not, you will have to update the locations manually.

+⚠️ This assumes you are not working on TopNav.jsx at the same time.
+If you are, then be careful not to commit any of this.

 ## Files

 - `AddMacro.js`: Script to add the Macro button to top nav.